samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 An iron pot is suspended so that it can be tipped easily, spilling its contents.
 Once emptied, a cauldron must be refilled before it can be used again.
 Filling the cauldron requires three [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) actions.
 Then a crew member can take the Spill action.

-Cauldrons are typically filled with boiling oil but can be filled with other substances, such as acid or [green slime](#GreenSlime) (see “[Hazards](#Hazards)” in this chapter), with different effects.
+Cauldrons are typically filled with boiling oil but can be filled with other substances, such as acid or [green slime](#GreenSlime) (see "[Hazards](#Hazards)" in this chapter), with different effects.

 ---